bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 In graphite, each metric is saved in a file, using the a round-robin database format, named [whisper](https://www.aosabook.org/en/graphite.html).
 Important properties:

 * Data point addressable: given a random timestamp and a target archive, its location could be inferred in the whisper file, which means that it is programmably trivial to support out-of-order data and rewrite
-* Fixed size: each data point has a fixed size of 12 bytes (4 bytes for timestamp, 8 bytes for value and yes, one more thing to fix before 2038)
+* Fixed size: each data point has a fixed size of 12 bytes

 ![whisper](../how-to-shrink-whisper-files/images/image1.png)